 Baby's First Years

-The first study in the United States to assess the impact of poverty reduction on family life and infant and toddlers’ cognitive, emotional, and brain development
+The first study in the United States to assess the impact of poverty reduction on family life and young children's cognitive, emotional, and brain development

 Baby’s First Years data are freely available to the research community through the Interuniversity Consortium for Political and Social Research (ICPSR).
 Data from each data collection wave are released as soon as they are cleaned and documented.